compilerai/ooelala-project/README.md

 		* Extract the parallel studio from the tar file and change to that directory
 		* Run `./install.sh`
 		* Only selecting the C++ compiler in the components to install should suffice, to run the litmus tests and the benchmarks
-	* Update the path of the environment, to reflect the icc installation
+	* Update the path of the environment, to reflect the icc installation.
+You can add the following statement to the `bashrc` file as well.
 	  ```
 	  $ export PATH=$PATH:<path-to-folder-containing-icc-executable>
 	  ```